leomarcov/debian-openbox/README.md

 # Exec all actions interactively:
 $ ./install

-# Exec all actions and answer yes to all:
+# Exec all actions and answer yes to all (no ask):
 $ ./install -y

-# Exec all actions and answer default to all:
+# Exec all actions and answer default to all (no ask and only exec actions with default Y):
 $ ./install -d

 # Exec only actions 5,7,10,11,12,13,14 and 15: